sassoftware/sas-studio-custom-steps/DQ - Surviving Record/README.md

 ## Description

 The **DQ - Surviving Record** step allows you to extract the best record (Golden Record) from the clustered data by selecting the rules of interest.
 You can use standard deduplication techniques or create a rule to choose which data should survive.
-This new version uses the standard macro [%DQSURVR](https://go.documentation.sas.com/doc/en/dqcdc/default/dqclref/p1i32jjeybfcb7n19tzfasbzdcb9.htm) instead of the custom code.
+This new version uses the SAS-supplied Autocall macro [%DQSURVR](https://go.documentation.sas.com/doc/en/dqcdc/default/dqclref/p1i32jjeybfcb7n19tzfasbzdcb9.htm) instead of the custom code.

 ## User Interface